spacetelescope/STScI-STIPS/docs/installation.rst

 Installation
 ************

 STIPS is a simulation tool that depends on other modules such as PSF and exposure time calculators.
 These underlying submodules need to be installed for STIPS to function properly along with their supporting datasets.
 There are multiple options for installation and they are listed in this section along with instructions.

 STIPS Requirements
 ##################

-* `Pandeia`: Exposure time calculator.
+* `Pandeia>=1.7`: Exposure time calculator.
-* `WebbPSF`: James Webb and Nancy Grace Roman PSF calculator.
+* `WebbPSF>=1.0.0`: Nancy Grace Roman PSF calculator.
+STIPS also requires that `poppy`, a support package used by `webbpsf`, have version `>=1.0.3`
 * `astropy`: STIPS uses astropy in order to:

 	- Read and write FITS files.